santiagoclv/curso-node/README.md

         - the meaning of this is to give the client a way to auth to the api, the way would be a token created with the method `sign` that has a expiretion date that also contains information about the user that could be easily check by the back with the `verify` method.
     * middleware to single routes.

+    * Investigate [pasport](http://www.passportjs.org/) - seems to be a good option for auth.

 ### File Uploading with __multer__ and __sharp__ to resize and convert
     * type filters.
     * size limits.